wing5wong/artisan-whs-static/source/_events/2024-07-21_arts-cultural-awards-2024.md

 Come and celebrate the incredible achievements of the talented and dedicated students from the Visual and Performing Arts Departments.

 Tickets on sale exclusively at WHS Main Office - $13.00
+Last day to purchase is Wednesday 25/09/2024 - there will be NO door sales!